fszale/school-of-titans/docs/tools.md

 You must learn to say No.

 To learn how to say no I recommend that you read ["The Art Of Saying NO: How To Stand Your Ground, Reclaim Your Time And Energy, And Refuse To Be Taken For Granted"](https://www.amazon.com/Art-Saying-NO-Reclaim-Granted-ebook/dp/B074LZG7KS), you can also find an excellent summary of this book [here](https://paminy.com/summary-of-summary-of-the-art-of-saying-no-by-damon-zahariades).
+Naval Ravikant calls his ability to say "No" without feeling bad a mediocre superpower, enjoy the [video clip](https://www.youtube.com/watch?v=1WKlWMUaUxY).
 ### Take the time to think
+Real knowledge is intrinsic, and it’s built from the ground up.

+Consider first-principles reasoning approach to break down a complex problem to the most simple elements to gain base line understanding of what components are involved [click here to read more](https://fs.blog/2018/04/first-principles/).

+This is a system to acquire knowledge.
+It requires time.

+Basically, if someone is using a lot of fancy words and a lot of big concepts, they probably don’t know what they’re talking about.
+The smartest people can explain things to a child.
+If you can’t explain it to a child, then you don’t know it.

+Naval Ravikant has a few thoughts on clear thinking:

+> Very smart people tend to be weird since they insist on thinking everything through for themselves.
+>
+> A contrarian isn’t one who always objects—that’s a conformist of a different sort.
+A contrarian reasons independently from the ground up and resists pressure to conform.
+>
+> Cynicism is easy.
+Mimicry is easy.
+Optimistic contrarians are the rarest breed.

+Become an optimistic contrarian.

+To learn more about Naval's thinking perspectives please read ["How to think clearly"](https://www.navalmanack.com/almanack-of-naval-ravikant/how-to-think-clearly).
 ### Define your own happiness
 Its entirely possible to achieve happiness without financial wealth.
 I think that most of us are aware that there is no way to buy happiness.
 However, as Naval Ravikant puts it, in modern times you can buy your way out of common causes of unhappiness.